sudoroom/sudo-humans/readme.markdown

 hackerspace membership server for sudoroom

-WARNING!
-We are in the process of implementing features to support multiple collectives/organizations on a single instance of sudo-humans but this work is not yet complete.
-Expect things to be broken.
-Use the main branch until then.

 # In-progress multi-collective features

 Define your collectives in settings.js (you need to define all of the fields you see in settings.js.example).